cosmos/developer-portal/ida-customizations/ida-course/LPs/week-1/index.md

 Enjoy an introduction to the main components of the Cosmos SDK.

-From Tendermint to the modules, keepers, queries, and transactions in the Interchain, a whole universe is waiting to be discovered.
+From Tendermint to the modules, keepers, queries, and transactions in the interchain, a whole universe is waiting to be discovered.

 <HighlightBox type="info">

 As all blockchain ecosystems keep on growing and maturing, product stacks and terminologies evolve.
-Thus, please be aware that Cosmos is also known as **the Interchain**.
-The terms "Cosmos", "Interchain Ecosystem", and "Interchain" are synonymous with each other, and the various tools available to developers ("the stack") can be referred to collectively as the **Interchain Stack**.
+Thus, please be aware that Cosmos is now known as **the interchain**.
+The terms "Cosmos", "interchain ecosystem", and "interchain" are synonymous with each other, and the various tools available to developers ("the stack") can be referred to collectively as the **Interchain Stack**.

 </HighlightBox>